timgrossmann/HdM_SD1_ProjectBox/README.md

 1. Refactoring what we've built using functions for the different programs and mathematical operations. (**Functions, Refactoring, Parameters, Arguments**)

 1. Nested loops to build a christmas tree printed in the console of a given size.
 First thought through on paper and then implemented. (**Nested Loops, Problem solving**)

+1. Basic Class syntax and visibility of entities inside of classes. (**Classes, Visibilities, Static Keyword**)

 1. ...
 TODO